 When the data will be sent to SAP

-The Project data will be sent to SAP when the step 6 is released.
+The Project data will be sent to SAP when the step 6 is released and if the field “subsidiary is on in SAP” is set to “YES”.

-After this step the data will be sent to SAP when a change happens over the start date, finish date, title and project status.
+After this step the data will be sent to SAP when a change happens over project status value.

 The data will be sent in asynchronous mode, a service will check every day (in the night) the Project data changed, and if one of the before fields values is changed the Project data must be sent.